ec-jrc/lisflood-utilities/README.md

 ## thresholds

-The thresholds tool compute the discharge return period thresholds using the method of L-moments.
+The thresholds tool computes the discharge return period thresholds using the method of L-moments.
+It is used to post-process the discharge from the LISFLOOD long term run.
+The resulting thresholds can be used in a flood forecasting system to define the flood warning levels.

 ### Usage:
 The tool takes as input a Netcdf file containing the annual maxima of the discharge signal.